 The epoch of the digital revolution has just started, but if we are to apply the trajectory of the Printing Revolution to our own, we should expect social changes to be of a magnitude that is at least comparable to those of the Renaissance era.
 Whether this change brings about net progress or regress hinges on how we navigate a complex and potentially damaging landscape to our advantage.

 And educational programmes such as TechCamp is one way of countering the effect of the “dark side”.

-holds a Bachelor of Arts degree in History with a focus on Classical Greece and Rome.
+holds a Bachelor of Arts degree from Linfield College, a liberal arts college in the United States, and majored in History with a focus on Classical Greece and Rome.
 Her interests include the study of philosophy as well as a range of humanities and socio-political issues.